iterative/dvc.org/content/docs/user-guide/index.md

 **reproducible**, and **collaborate** better.

-DVC takes advantage of the existing software engineering toolset your team already knows (Git, your IDE, CI/CD, etc.).
-Its design follows this set of
+DVC takes advantage of the existing software engineering toolset your team already knows (Git, your IDE, CI/CD, cloud storage, etc.).
+Its design follows this set of principles:
-principles:

 1. **Codification**: Define any aspect of your ML project (data and model versions, ML pipelines and experiments) in human-readable [metafiles].
 This